Yoctol/bottender/docs/channel-line-rich-menu.md

 await context.linkRichMenu('rich-menu-id');
 ```

-And to unlink a rich Menu from a user, you can use:
+And to unlink a rich menu from a user, you can use:

 ```js
 await context.unlinkRichMenu();